Dephosphorylation: ATP

 Adenosine triphosphate, or ATP, acts as a free energy "currency" in all living organisms.
 In a spontaneous dephosphorylation reaction 30.5 kJ/mol is released, which is harnessed to drive cellular reactions.
 Overall, nonspontaneous reactions coupled to the dephosphorylation of ATP are spontaneous, due to the negative free energy change of the coupled reaction.
 This is important in driving oxidative phosphorylation.
 ATP is dephosphorylated to ADP and inorganic phosphate.

 On the cellular level, the dephosphorylation of ATPases determines the flow of ions into and out of the cell.
 Proton pump inhibitors are a class of drug that acts directly on ATPases of the gastrointestinal tract.

-Dephosphorylation in other reactions
+Other reactions

 Other molecules besides ATP undergo dephosphorylation as part of other biological systems.
 Different compounds produce different free energy changes as a result of dephosphorylation.